 Are vegan diets safe for young children?

-Lean cuts of meat, fish and dairy products are nutrient powerhouses, providing essential, readily absorbed, nutrients, important for growth and development.
-Nevertheless, we are fortunate in the UK to have a wide variety of plant-based foods, some of which naturally contain or are fortified with these essential nutrients, meaning a plant-based diet is perfectly feasible with some careful planning.
-Some of the essential nutrients which need to be mindfully included in a vegan or predominantly plant-based diet are discussed within this article.
-Parents and carers who are raising a young child on a vegan or predominantly plant-based diet, would benefit from advice from a health professional to make sure their child’s nutritional needs are being met.
-If you do decide a vegan diet for children is the way forward for you, it is important that you keep up to date with professional advice to ensure all the vital nutrients are within their diet.
+Lean cuts of meat, fish and dairy products are nutrient powerhouses.
+They provide essential, readily absorbed, nutrients, important for growth and development.
+Nevertheless, we are fortunate in the UK to have a wide variety of plant-based foods.
+Many vegan foods naturally contain or are fortified with essential nutrients.
+This means a plant-based diet is perfectly feasible with some careful planning.
+Some of the essential nutrients to think about are discussed within this article.
+Parents and carers who are raising a young child on a vegan or mainly plant-based diet, would benefit from advice from a health professional.
+This would help to make sure their child’s nutritional needs are being met.
+If you decide a vegan diet for children is the way forward for you, it is important that you keep up to date with professional advice to ensure all the vital nutrients are within their diet.